Ali-Al-Ahmad/calculator/README.md

 ## Usage
 1. Enter a prefix or postfix expression.
 2. put operant to the left for prefix and to the right for postfix
+3. keep spaces between numbers multiple digits are allowed
-3. Click on "=" button to see the result. with steps detailed
+4. Click on "=" button to see the result. with steps detailed

 ## Technologies
 - **HTML**, **CSS**, **JavaScript**.